Zenlytic/zenlytic-docs/docs/5_development_environment/1_development_environment.md

 # Setting up

-This is a high-level overview of how to start creating your Zenlytic data model.
+This is a high-level overview of how to start creating your Zenlytic data model in your local development environment.

 To start, you'll create a GitHub repo if you don't already have one (if you're using dbt and would like to integrate it with Zenlytic, you can use that existing repo).